Prognostic Models#

 Custom Prognostic Models#

 Want to add your prognostic to the package?
-Great, we will be happy to work with you.
-At the minimum we expect the model to abide by the defined interface as well as meet the requirements set forth in our contribution guide.
-Typically, users are expected to provide the weights of the model in a downloadable location that can be fetched.
+We are happy to work with you.
+At the minimum we expect the model to abide by the defined interface and meet the requirements set forth in our contribution guide.
+Typically, you are expected to provide the weights of the model in a downloadable location that can be fetched.

 Open an issue when you have an initial implementation you would like us to review.